-If passed by the Senate, the Government’s HE reforms will deliver equality in treatment for students giving them the freedom to choose the course and institution which best meets their needs.
-Already almost one in ten Australian higher education (HE) students are choosing to study at private institutions.
-All are regulated by TEQSA, as are universities.
+The Government’s HE reforms proposed in 2014 would have delivered equal treatment for all students giving them the freedom to choose the course and institution which best meets their needs.
+Already about one in ten Australian higher education students are choosing to study at private institutions.
+All private HE institutions are regulated by TEQSA, as are all universities.

 Australia needs to allow the teaching-focused HE options successfully driving efficiency and building capacity in other nations.
 The Government has opened discussion on expanding HE provider types through the work of the Higher Education Standards Panel.

-For more details on the Budget measures visit http://education.gov.au/higher-education-and-research-budget-information
+For more details on the HE reform package visit: